WILLIAM BLAKE'S ANGELS

 When his brother died, Blake said that he saw his spirit leave

 his body, clapping its hands for joy.
 But Blake was not a fan of organized,

 puritanical religion.
-His angels were rebellious angels.
-Blake believed
+His angels were rebel angels.
+No

 in free love, in the equality of the races and sexes, and in the divine